 in the absence of matter; while equation (\ref{eq:general defor}) and the relation between the cutoff and $\lambda$ is modified in presence of matter \cite{McGough:2016lol,Kraus:2018xrn}.
 Alternatively, the deformation can be interpreted as the result of introducing mixed boundary conditions for the undeformed theory \cite{Guica:2019nzm}.
 In the former interpretation, the time translation generator along the left or right-sided cutoff surface is given by the quasi-local Brown-York Hamiltonian, $H_{T\overline{T}}$.
 For a general dilaton-gravity theory with matter of the form (\ref{eq:action}) under the $T\overline{T}$ deformation (\ref{eq:general defor}), the quasi-local Brown-York Hamiltonian obeys the relation \cite{Gross:2019ach}

 where ${t}_r^r$ is the radial-radial component of the bulk matter stress tensor at the cutoff surface, and $H_{T\overline{T}}(\lambda=0)=H_{\rm cent}$.

-The precise deformation of the energy spectrum will depend on the matter stress tensor, the dilaton potential, and the location where the cutoff is performed.
-However, the dependence on $\tau(u)$ is only encoded on $H_{\rm cent}$, which is a bounded function $\mathcal{B}(\mathbb{R})$.
-As long as the cutoff, parametrized by $\lambda$, is \emph{finite} in (\ref{eq:spectrum energies}) as well as the radial-radial component of the matter stress tensor $t^r_r$, we then have that $X_{\rm min}$ and $X_{\rm max}$ will be bounded in (\ref{eq:Trace ahat}).
-We then conclude that the trace for any element in the crossed product algebra in with $X=H_{{T\overline{T}},\,L}$ and $T=H_{{T\overline{T}},\,R}-H_{{T\overline{T}},\,L}$ will also be a bounded function.
-This means, that the $T\overline{T}$ deformed theory is described by a type II$_1$ algebra, where the observables are dressed with respect to the cut-off surface; whereas, the base theory has a type II$_\infty$ algebra structure.
+The precise deformation of the energy spectrum will depend on the details of the matter stress tensor, the dilaton potential, and the location where the cutoff is performed.
 For example, consider the centaur theory with the potential (\ref{eq:V AdS}) and $t_r^r=$const in (\ref{eq:spectrum energies}),

-with $H_{\rm cent}$ is the Modular Hamiltonian of the undeformed theory (\ref{eq:Mod Hamiltonian algebraic}).
-Given the $U(1)$ restriction in the modular Hamiltonian, it is clear that $X$ will have to be bounded in (\ref{eq:Trace ahat}).
-Moreover, notice that (\ref{eq:TTbar spec}) would produce the spectrum of a $T\overline{T}+\Lambda_2$ deformation \cite{Gorbenko:2018oov,Lewkowycz:2019xse,Coleman:2021nor} directly in the interpolating geometry.